mgm152002/FindJobFrontend/README.md

 # FindJobFrontend
-This is frontend part for findJob project doenload this and run the backend spring server
+This is frontend part for findJob project download this and run the backend spring server